Models for differential cross section in proton-proton scattering and their implications at ISR and LHC energies: Abstract

 \section{Abstract}

-Few composite exponential models for the differential cross section ($\frac{d\sigma}{d|t|}$) are proposed to analyse the proton-proton ($pp$) elastic scattering at several energies.
-These proposed models are fitted to the data for $pp$ elastic differential cross section reported at CERN-ISR, LHC, and extrapolated energies of other models.
-These models have produced important features including dip-bump structure and shrinkage of the forward peak.
-Position of the dip is also well produced by our models for all the data across a broad energy range of $\sqrt{s}$ = 23 GeV, 23.5 GeV, 27.23 GeV, 30.7 GeV, 44.7 GeV, 52.8 GeV, 62.5 GeV, 200 GeV, 800 GeV, 2.76 TeV, 7 TeV, 8 TeV, 13 TeV, 14 TeV, 15 TeV, and 28 TeV.
-Employing these proposed models, elastic cross section ${(\sigma_{\text{el}})}$, inelastic cross section ${(\sigma_{\text{tot}})}$, and total cross section ${(\sigma_{\text{tot}})}$ are calculated at all the energies.
+A few composite exponential models for the differential cross section ($\frac{d\sigma}{d|t|}$) are proposed to analyse the proton-proton ($pp$) elastic scattering at several energies.
+The parameters of these proposed models are found by fitting these models to the data for $pp$ elastic differential cross section reported at CERN-ISR, LHC, and extrapolated energies of other models.
+Plots of the data have important features, including dip-bump structure and shrinkage of the forward peak.
+Dips produced by our proposed models overlap the dips produced by data for a broad energy range of $\sqrt{s}$ = 23 GeV, 23.5 GeV, 27.23 GeV, 30.7 GeV, 44.7 GeV, 52.8 GeV, 62.5 GeV, 200 GeV, 800 GeV, 2.76 TeV, 7 TeV, 8 TeV, 13 TeV, 14 TeV, 15 TeV, and 28 TeV.
+Employing these proposed models, elastic cross section ${(\sigma_{\text{el}})}$, inelastic cross section ${(\sigma_{\text{inel}})}$, and total cross section ${(\sigma_{\text{tot}})}$ are calculated at all the energies.
 Calculated results are compared with experimental data and theoretical results of other models.
-Implications of these results (obtained by models) related to the structure and dynamics of proton are discussed.
-The findings of this study emphasize the significance of combining theoretical and phenomenological approaches to accurately describe $pp$ elastic scattering at high energies and provide significant information to future LHC experiments for the investigation of differential cross section.
+Implications of these results (obtained by models) related to the structure and dynamics of the proton are discussed.
+The findings of this study emphasize the significance of combining theoretical and phenomenological approaches to accurately describe $pp$ elastic scattering at high energies and provide significant information to future LHC experiments for the investigation of the differential cross section.

 \textbf{Keywords:} Elastic scattering, differential cross section, total elastic cross section, total cross section, inelastic cross section, QCD